 b.
 On the Edit Personal Info link, enter your address, home and cell phone so that we can pay you.
 Save.

 3. Go to All Referee Assignments, then to each date, and hit the "I’ll take it" button.
 (Remember: You must be one age group older than the players you’re officiating)

 4. An email will automatically be sent to the Referee Coordinator

 5. Our referee coordinator will assign games based on referee experience (and attempt to fairly distribute games among our referees), then will email you to confirm your selection.
-Please note: We do not use referees for U-7 or U-8 and licensed referees do not referee our U-9 games (or act as assistant referees for U-10).
+Please note: We use only volunteer coach/parent referees for U-7 - U-9 recreation and only first year licensed referees may sign up as assistant referees for U-10 recreation.

 6. On mysoccerleague.com go to My Current Assignments and "Confirm"